stevenandrewyates/EasyGeSe/README.md

 ```
-For all download tools the options are:
+For all tools the options are:

 | Option | Reference |
 | ------ | ------ |